 Menopause - A Guide for Managers

 Menopause can affect people’s confidence and it can be daunting talking to someone who has no knowledge or awareness of the menopause.
 If a member of your team is experiencing symptoms that could possibly be caused by the menopause but they haven't disclosed it, it's important to be sensitive in how you approach them.
-Regular catch-ups or one-to-ones are an opportunity to start the conversation, which should always be in a private, confidential setting where the employee feels at ease.
+Regular catch-ups or one-to-ones are an opportunity to start the conversation, which should always be in a private, confidential setting where everyone feels at ease.
 Approach the conversation with empathy and try not to be embarrassed by the issue and how the individual is feeling.
 If you are unsure how to broach the subject or would like some guidance please contact your HR Team.

 While any health condition can understandably be a sensitive and personal issue for many, some of the symptoms associated with the menopause can manifest themselves in a particularly intimate, even visible way.
-It’s therefore understandable why many employees feel embarrassed and reluctant to discuss the impact of their symptoms.
+It’s therefore understandable why many staff or students feel embarrassed and reluctant to discuss the impact of their symptoms.
 However, most people would prefer a concerned and genuine enquiry about how they are as opposed to silence.

 It is important for managers to understand the issues, then offer support where appropriate.